Radioscopie du dormeur

 - 10 digital prints on Sintra

-- Video projection, 12 min 30 s, looped
+- Video projection, 12 min 30 s, looped no sound

-Online press:
+Online publication:

 Magazine CIEL VARIABLE – Caroline Hayeur, Radioscopie du dormeur, 21 décembre 2021